-In this kind of plasma, the temperature between gas and electron are approximately equal, which is close to thermodynamic equilibrium (Fridman et al., 1999).
-An essential condition for the formation of their plasma is sufficiently high working pressure.
-An example of such plasma is those produced in the arc discharge and plasma torches.
+In this kind of plasma, the temperatures of the bulk gas and electrons are approximately equal, which is close to thermodynamic equilibrium (Fridman et al., 1999).
+An essential condition for the formation of the plasma is sufficiently high working pressure.
+Examples of such plasma are those produced in arc discharge and plasma torches.